Q: What is Kryptos?

 According to a 2000 article in the Sun Journal (two years after Stein's solution), the NSA had a team that solved parts 1-3 in 1992, but just didn't tell anyone.
 There are also other people around the web who put up websites claiming that they did it first, but, well, talk is cheap, and it's very easy after a solution is announced, to claim that you did it earlier.
 Most of the claims fall apart when an attempt is made to actually verify them.
-The members of the Kryptos Group have looked closely at all of the claims, and the only one that looks like a plausible and verifiable claim to a pre-Stein solution is that of the NSA -- all the others appear to be hoaxes, and even the NSA claim is only from a single source (the Sun Journal article, 8 years after the "fact").
+The members of the Kryptos Group have looked closely at all of the claims, and the only one that looks like a plausible and verifiable claim to a pre-Stein solution is that of the NSA -- all the others appear to be hoaxes.
+Even the NSA claim was only from a single source (the Sun Journal article, 8 years after the "fact").
+Though, after a FOIA request, they released more documents in 2013.
 It is also worth mentioning that in the scientific community, it is not so important who does something first, as who does it and tells the world that they did it, in a timely manner, so that independent third parties can verify and confirm the solution.
 For this reason, the public cryptographic community generally celebrates Jim Gillogly as the first solver in 1999, even if there were people in the intelligence community who did it earlier.
 Also, for the record, no one, inside or outside of the intelligence community, has ever solved part 4.

 Q: Who taught sculptor Sanborn about encryption?

 The then Chairman of the CIA's Cryptographic Center, Ed Scheidt.